 This post is inspired by the children’s story “A Rainbow of My Own” by Don Freeman.
 A book about a young boy that would like to have a rainbow of his own to play with.

-When the little boy runs outside to catch a rainbow he sees from out his window it disappears.
-He imagines one that follows him and wants to play but it too disappears when the sun comes out.
+When the little boy runs outside to catch the rainbow that he sees from his window, it disappears.
+He then imagines that one follows him and wants to play–but it too disappears when the sun comes out!

-The boy returns home to find a rainbow dancing on his bedroom wall.
-He notices that the sun made it just for him by shining through his fish tank.
+When the boy returns home he is surprised to find a rainbow dancing on his bedroom wall.
 Upon seeing it he exclaims, “…a rainbow just for me–a rainbow of my very own!”

-A rainbow appears because the raindrops refract or bend the light so that we can see the rainbow of colors that are naturally contained within the sun’s white light.
+A rainbow appears when raindrops refract or bend light so we can see the rainbow of colors that are naturally contained within the sun’s white light.
 This is why we see a rainbow in the sky when we look towards the rain with our backs to the sun.

 A brilliant illustration of this can be found in the book, “Where Do They Go When it Rains.”
 Another one of my daughter’s favorite books.

-When she was a small baby I used to spin the prisms in our windows when the sunlight hit them to make the rainbows dance on our walls.
+When my daughter was a small baby I would spin the prisms in our windows when the sunlight hit them to make rainbows dance on our walls.
 It would make her squeal with joy so I did every time the rainbows appeared.

 Imagine my pain when she began to cry her eyes out wanting me to make them dance when there was no sunlight… Talk about a parenting nightmare!

-When natural or artificial light is directed at a prism it will bend or refract the light in the same way that a raindrop does when a light source is placed behind it.
-If there is no light source their will be no rainbow.
+When natural or artificial light is directed at a prism it will bend or refract the light to make a rainbow the same way that a raindrop does when a light source is placed behind it.
+If there is no light source there will be no rainbow.
 The same is true of a rainy day.

 Different prism shapes and cuts will produce different rainbow patterns on the wall.
 You can see a few photos of our prism play below.

-Fun Prisms to Play with to Make Rainbows
+Fun Prisms Children Can Play with to Make Rainbows:

-- 6″ Amlong Crystal Optical Glass Triangular Prism for Teaching Light Spectrum
+- 6″ Crystal Optical Glass Triangular Prism for Teaching Light Spectrum

 - Large Chrystal Ball Prism